 A California wrongful death case may be filed by the surviving spouse, children, or other family members of a person who passed away due to the slip and fall event.
 The decedent's loved ones may file a claim for financial support, hospital, funeral, and burial costs, as well as the loss of the decedent's companionship, love, and devotion.

 What Do I Do If I Get Hurt on Someone Else's Property?

 Collect proof of the hazardous situation.
-Before someone goes out and repairs the issue, it's vital to document it, revealing the physical characteristics of the height, width, depth, and nature of the substance.
+Before someone goes out and repairs the issue, it's vital to document it, revealing the physical characteristics of the substance's height, width, depth, and nature.